Nambiar (Nair subcaste)

-Nambiār, also known as Nambiyār, is a sub-group of the Indian Nair caste.
-Majority were jenmi landlords in the Malabar region.
+Nambiār, also known as Nambiyār, is a subcaste of the Nair caste in Kerala, India.
+The majority of them were the Jenmimar (feudal landlords) of the Malabar region.

 In earlier days, Nambiar women, like most women of Nair clans of North Malabar (present-day Kannur, Kasaragod, Wayanad districts) would not marry Nair men of South Malabar (present-day Kozhikode, Malappuram, Palakkad, Thrissur districts).